Nonautonomous modelling in Energy Balance Models of climate. Limitations of averaging and climate sensitivity: The averaging method and its limitations

 Consider a function $f:[0,\infty]\times\R\to\R$, $(t,T)\mapsto f(t,T)$ bounded, continuous, and locally Lipschitz continuous with respect to the variable $T$, i.e.,~such that for every $r>0$ there exists a constant $L_r>0$ such that

 The function $f$ is called a KBM function---after the mathematicians Krylov, Bogoliubov and Mitropolsky---if the average

 exists for every $T\in\R$.
 It is easy to check that, with the local Lipschitz property, this limit is uniform for $T$ in compact sets.
-The theory of averaging (e.g., see Sanders et al. \cite{sanders2007averaging} and Artstein \cite{artstein2007averaging}) aims at establishing relations between the solutions of the nonautonomous Cauchy problem
+The theory of averaging (see Bogoliubov and Mitropolsky \cite{bogoliubov1961asymptotic} and Sanders et al.~\cite{sanders2007averaging}) aims at establishing relations between the solutions of the nonautonomous Cauchy problem

 and the autonomous averaged Cauchy problem